pallets/.github/CONTRIBUTING.md

 These are the essential test commands you can run while developing:

-* `pytest` - Run the unit tests.
+-   `pytest` - Run the unit tests.
-* `mypy` - Run the main type checker.
+-   `mypy` - Run the main type checker.
-* `tox run -e docs` - Build the documentation.
+-   `tox run -e docs` - Build the documentation.

 These are some more specific commands if you need them:

-* `tox parallel` - Run all test environments that will be run in CI, in parallel.
+-   `tox parallel` - Run all test environments that will be run in CI, in parallel.
 Python versions that are not installed are skipped.
-* `pre-commit` - Run the linter and formatter tools.
+-   `pre-commit` - Run the linter and formatter tools.
 Only runs against changed files that have been staged with `git add -u`.
 This will run automatically before each commit.
-* `pre-commit run --all-files` - Run the pre-commit hooks against all files, including unchanged and unstaged.
+-   `pre-commit run --all-files` - Run the pre-commit hooks against all files, including unchanged and unstaged.
-* `tox run -e py3.11` - Run unit tests with a specific Python version.
+-   `tox run -e py3.11` - Run unit tests with a specific Python version.
 The version must be installed. `-e pypy` will run against PyPy.
-* `pyright` - A second type checker.
+-   `pyright` - A second type checker.
-* `tox run -e typing` - Run all typing checks.
+-   `tox run -e typing` - Run all typing checks.
 This includes `pyright` and its export check as well.
-* `python -m http.server -b 127.0.0.1 -d docs/_build/html` - Serve the
+-   `python -m http.server -b 127.0.0.1 -d docs/_build/html` - Serve the
     documentation.
+-   `tox run` and `tox parallel` can be shortened to `tox r` and `tox p`.

 ## Create a Pull Request